2021 Call for Proposals

 For continuity, we revisit critical questions posed by last year’s conference theme, Healing the Mind/Body/Soul: Revolutionary Education for Liberation.

 - What informal and formal educational practices contribute to the healing of the mind/body/soul and justice in communities?

 - What can we learn from our ancestors to inform the future of more radical and revolutionary education?

 - What can we learn from community activism and justice work that lends itself to restoring the whole person?

 Proposals related to educational studies that are not specific to this theme are also welcome.

 Submission Process and Timeline

->

-> - Notification of acceptance or rejection will be sent no later than July 15, 2019.
+- Notification of acceptance or rejection will begin no later than July 15, 2021.

 - Everyone who appears on the program is expected to hold current membership in the organization and register for the conference.